 Have You Been Injured in a Bus Accident?

 If you or a loved one has recently been injured in a Maryland bus or truck accident, you may be entitled to monetary compensation.
 Bus drivers, as well as other for-hire drivers, all owe a duty of care to their passengers.
 When this duty is violated, the driver may be held liable.
-The skilled personal injury attorneys at Lebowitz & Mzhen, LLC have decades of experience dealing with bus and truck accident cases, and we would be happy to sit down with you to discuss your case.
+The skilled personal injury attorneys at Lebowitz & Mzhen Personal Injury Lawyers have decades of experience dealing with bus and truck accident cases, and we would be happy to sit down with you to discuss your case.
 Call 410-654-3600 today to set up a free consultation.

 More Blog Posts: